ColinEberhardt/Presentations/README.md

 A collection of presentations, all making use of [remark.js](https://remarkjs.com/#1).

+ - [21 June 2017](ContainerJS.key) - Anoverview of our work on ContainerJS - Symphony Foundation Annual Members Meeting
  - [4 May 2017](BristechMeetup) - "Time travel and the future of HTML5 productivity" - Bristech Meetup
  - [6 Oct 2016](MS-Tech-Talk) - "Time travel and the future of HTML5 productivity" - Morgan Stanley NY
  - [4 Oct 2016](FinJS-NY) - "Time travel and the future of HTML5 productivity" (abbreviated version) - FinJS NY